stuartcryan/lastpass-alfred-workflow/README.md

 * Fixes an issue where spaces within the item name causes the workflow to being unable to get the password/username/totp
 * Removes newline at the end of the output

-Thanks you, @rasmusbe, for contributing.
+Thank you, @rasmusbe, for contributing.

 ## Version 1.2.2 update - Please Read